-This is an elective course designed for the student who wants additional work in tennis, badminton, volleyball, table tennis, basketball, flag football, soccer, speedball, floor hockey, swimming, team handball, softball, frisbee games, and sport activities.
+This is an elective course designed for the highly competitive student who wants to compete in a variety of sports on a daily basis, including tennis, basketball, flag football, soccer, speedball, floor hockey, swimming, team handball, softball, frisbee games, and sport activities.
 Safety is emphasized.
-Students are encouraged to wear suitable clothing for physical education activities (gym shorts, t-shirt, shoes and socks).

-Students may elect to repeat this class as long as they have passed the course previously.
+- → Important Course Considerations: - Students are required to wear suitable clothing for physical education activities (gym shorts, t-shirt, shoes and socks). - Students may elect to repeat this class as long as they have earned at least a B- in the course previously.